grapa-dev/grapa/docs-src/docs/type/err.md

 If an operation results in an error, the $ERR data type is returned.
 Check using the type function: `if (result.type() == $ERR) something;`

-Under the hood, the $ERR type is a $LIST, and the same commands can be used to get more details on the error.
+Under the hood, the $ERR type is a $GOBJ, and the same commands can be used to get more details on the error.

 ## Creating $ERR Types